 men were very brave to get suited up so we could really hit them

 hard!
 Thanks to Yu's Academy in Canton, CT for allowing us to

 conduct these vital workshops to help women learn basic skills to

 more information and photos about the self-defense workshops, please

-after this deadline will not be considered.
-To receive an
+will not be considered.
+This year's award winner will receive

 application by mail, please